ravi064/APIGatewayPOC/docs/development/react-auth-integration.md

 ## Overview

-This guide shows how to integrate your React application with the API Gateway's authentication and authorization system.
-The gateway uses Keycloak for authentication (JWT tokens) and an external authorization service for role-based access control.
+This guide shows how to integrate your React application with the API Gateway for authentication and role-based authorization.

-## Architecture
+**Architecture Flow:**
 ```
-React App → API Gateway (Envoy) → Authorization Service
+React → Keycloak (JWT) → /auth/me → Authorization Service → Roles
-    ↓             ↓                        ↓
-  JWT Token   Validates JWT         Looks up roles
-                                    (DB + Redis cache)
 ```

 **Key Points:**
 - Keycloak issues JWT tokens (authentication only)
-- Authorization service manages platform roles (not stored in JWT)
+- Authorization service manages roles (not in JWT due to IT policy)
-- React fetches roles via `/auth/me` endpoint
+- React calls `/auth/me` to fetch user roles
-- All backend API calls validate permissions server-side
+- Backend validates all permissions (client-side checks are UX only)

 ---